Forecast on $f(R)$ Gravity with HI 21cm Intensity Mapping Surveys: Introduction

 A key parameter in $f(R)$ gravity is $B_0$, which represents the present-day value of the Compton wavelength of the scalaron expressed in units of the Hubble length \cite{De_Felice_2010, Sotiriou_2010}.
 This parameter quantifies the deviation of $f(R)$ gravity from GR.
 When $B_0 = 0$, the $\Lambda$CDM model is recovered, whereas non-zero value of $B_0$ indicates gravitational modifications of the expansion history of the universe and the formation of large-scale structure (LSS) \cite{NOJIRI_2007}.
 Due to the limited sensitivity of observational probes, current cosmological observational data impose constraints on $B_0$ at order of $10^{-4}$.
 Using CMB alone, the constraint is $B_0 < 3.37$ for WMAP9 and $B_0 <0.18$ for Planck at 95\% confidence level (C.L.) \cite{Hu2013}.
 LSS probes based on galaxy clustering, cluster abundance, growth rates and galaxy power spectra place strong constraints on $B_0$.
 Inclusion of data from cluster abundance to the measurement from supernovae, acoustic oscillation (BAO), Hubble constant and CMB, is largely improving the constraints to $B_0 < 1.1 \times 10^{-3}$ at the 95\% C.L. \cite{Lombriser2011}.
 The combination of Planck CMB data and BAO data yields tight constraints on $B_0$, with $B_0 < 0.006$ at the 95\% C.L. for $w=-1$, and $B_0 < 0.0045$ (95\% C.L.) when $w \neq -1$ \cite{Battye2018}.
 WiggleZ power spectrum in addition with CMB data from Planck give $\log_{10} B_0 < -4.07$ at 95\% C.L. \cite{Dossett2014}.
 And cluster abundance plus CMB and BAO yields a constraints of $\log_{10} B_0 < -3.68$ at the 95\% C.L. \cite{Cataneo2015}.
 Scale-dependent growth rates of structure combined with CMB and BAO give $\log_{10} B_0 < -4.1$ at 95\% C.L. \cite{Li2015}.
+In addition to constraining the parameter $B_0$, there are some other works focusing on testing $f(R)$ gravity from other aspects \cite{Benisty:2023qcv, Liu:2016xes, Peirone:2016wca, Jana:2018djs, Liu:2021weo, Kou:2023gyc, Vogt:2024pws}.